ckaestne/seaibib/README.md

 > Approach for explaining black-box models that is essentially invariant mining, not that far from Daikon.
 The paper identifies rules that, with high probability, are sufficient to explain a specific prediction for a subset of all inputs.
 These invariants can then explain part of the model and could potentially be used as partial specifications or test cases.

+Kang, Daniel, Deepti Raghavan, Peter Bailis, and Matei Zaharia. "[Model Assertions for Monitoring and Improving ML Model](https://arxiv.org/abs/2003.01668)."
+In Proceedings of MLSys 2020.

+> Discusses use cases of “soft” assertions or invariants that show inconsistencies, especially across time series data and across multiple classifiers, without having to have access to labels.
+Table 5 in the appendix has a very good overview of different invariants and the paper discusses several plausible examples.
+Note that these invariants are probabilistic in nature rather than hard tests.
+This can be used for testing and runtime monitoring (e.g., runtime adaptation and safety mechanisms) without the need for telemetry!
+Unfortunately, the paper is very vague about concrete interfaces and technical details and focuses primarily on ML details for additional active learning and weak supervision use cases.

 ### (Testing ML Frameworks)